-- Some people just don’t want to pick up the 10 ton phone and talk to a creditor, let alone a debt collector, and would rather a debt settlement company do all the heavy lifting.
+- Some people just don’t want to pick up the phone and talk to a creditor, let alone a debt collector, and would rather a debt settlement company do all the heavy lifting.

-Debt settlements with your original creditor should be done by you when and wherever possible.
+Debt settlements with your original creditor should be done by you when, and wherever, possible.
 Here are 3 reasons why:

-I thought hiring a debt settlement company was going to save me money.
+I thought I was going to save money.

-A couple of the largest credit card banks in the nation flat out refuse to work with debt settlement companies, including CRN.
+A couple of the largest credit card banks in the nation flat out refuse to work with debt settlement companies, including me.
 They have held this position for a couple years now.
 If you want to settle debt with one of these credit cards before charge off in order to save the most, potentially save some damage to your credit report, and prevent the account from getting dropped into the collection pipeline – you have to settle it yourself!